Ryan4012/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 In this project lab I will be showcasing how to create an Active Directory Home Lab Envionrment using Oracle VirtualBox.
 Configuirng and running thourgh this lab gave me a better understanding of how active directory and windows networking works.
+In this lab I did come across a few issues however I was able to work through them.
+I originally struggled with setting up the virtual machine and to get it to run correctly but I had to tweak a few settings and it eventually worked.
+I also had an issue with the client machine not being able to ping www.google.com.
+This was happening because the client was referring to the wrong adapters DNS address.
+Everything came to together in the end and worked out.
 <br />